 US seeks to privatise mortgage giants a decade after market meltdown

-[WASHINGTON] A decade after the mortgage bubble burst sparking the Great Recession, US President Donald Trump wants to privatise two financial linchpins of the multitrillion-dollar American housing sector.
+[WASHINGTON] A decade after the mortgage bubble burst sparking the Great Recession, President Donald Trump wants to privatise two financial linchpins of the multi-trillion-dollar American housing sector.

-In Senate testimony on Tuesday, US Treasury Secretary Steven Mnuchin is due to lay out a plan for the reform of American housing finance, including the government-sponsored enterprises known as Fannie Mae and Freddie Mac.
+In Senate testimony on Tuesday, US Treasury Secretary Steven Mnuchin laid out the administration's reform plans for housing finance, including the government-sponsored enterprises known as Fannie Mae and Freddie Mac.

+"In their current form, Fannie and Freddie are still too big to fail," Mr Mnuchin told lawmakers, saying their size and importance created liabilities for the financial system that could require another unpopular taxpayer bailout.

-The two organisations - which together back more than half of all US residential mortgages - were placed under conservatorship, or effectively nationalised, during the mortgage meltdown of 2008.
+The two organisations - which together back about half of all US residential mortgages - were placed under conservatorship, or effectively nationalised, during the mortgage meltdown of 2008.

 Little understood by the general public, the two institutions do not in fact originate mortgages.

-Rather, they pump liquidity into the housing sector by buying mortgages from banks and then packaging them as securities which they can either keep or sell onwards to investors with an implicit guarantee.
+Rather, they pump liquidity into the housing sector by buying mortgages from banks and then packaging them as securities that they can either keep or sell onward to investors with an implicit guarantee.

 At the moment of the housing market's collapse, the home ownership rate had hit 70 per cent before tumbling as foreclosures swept the nation.